writethedocs/www/docs/conf/portland/2020/sponsors/online-prospectus.rst

 .. _ticket: https://ti.to/writethedocs/write-the-docs-{{shortcode}}-{{year}}/
 .. _tickets: https://ti.to/writethedocs/write-the-docs-{{shortcode}}-{{year}}/

-{# Hide the ROS until we have a schedule announced, since it mentions a lot of daily details #}
-{% if flaghasschedule %}

 Run of Show
 ===========

 We are still working out the run of show for the virtual event.